PC-Write: Overview

-PC-Write's implementation of free form editing can copy and paste a block of text anywhere.
+PC-Write's implementation of free-form editing can copy and paste a block of text anywhere.
 For instance, if one has a block of information, one per line, in the format Name (spaces) Address, one can highlight only the addresses section and paste that into the right-hand part of a page.
-Today, Emacs and jEdit are also capable of performing this function.

 While Quicksoft distributed copies of PC-Write for $10, the company encouraged users to make copies of the program for others in an early example of shareware.
-Quicksoft asked those who liked PC-Write to send it $75.
-The sum provided a printed manual (notable for its many pictures of cats, drawn by Megan Dana-Wallace), telephone technical support, source code, and a registration number that the user entered into his copy of the program.
-If anyone else paid the company $75 to purchase an already-registered copy of the software, the company paid a $25 commission back to the original registrant, and then issued a new number to the new buyer, thereby giving a financial incentive for buyers to distribute and promote the software.
+Quicksoft asked those who liked PC-Write to send it $75, in return for which they would provide a printed manual (notable for its many pictures of cats, drawn by Megan Dana-Wallace), telephone technical support, source code, and a registration number for the user to enter into their copy of the program.
+If another person paid the $75 to register a copy of an already-registered copy, the company would pay a $25 commission back to the original registrant (and issue a new number to the new buyer), providing a financial incentive for users to distribute and promote the software.
+In later versions, registered copies would include a thesaurus.

-A configuration file allows customizing PC-Write, including remapping the keyboard.
-Later versions of the registered (paid for) version of the program include a thesaurus (which was not shareware) along with the editor.
+A configuration file allows customization, including remapping the keyboard.
 In addition, there is vocabulary available in other languages, such as in German.
 Utilities are provided to convert PC-Write files to and from other contemporary file formats.

 One limitation of the software is its inability to print directly from memory; because the print function was a separate subprogram, a document must be saved to a file before it can be printed.

 PC-Write was reportedly still selling well in 1988, with more than 27,000 registered users paying $1.5 million a year.
 Bob Wallace found that running Quicksoft used so much of his time he could not improve the PC-Write software.
 In early 1991, he sold the firm to another Microsoft alumnus, Leo Nikora, the original product manager for Windows 1.0 (1983–1985).
 Wallace returned to full programming and an updated version of PC-Write was released in June 1991.

-When the market changed to multi-program software (office suites combining word processing, spreadsheet, and database programs), Quicksoft went out of business in 1993.
+As the software market shifted to Microsoft Windows-based software, demand for MsDOS software all but disappeared.
+Quicksoft went out of business in 1993.

-The first Trojan horse (appearing in 1986), PC-Write Trojan, masqueraded as "version 2.72" of the shareware word processor PC-Write.
+The first Trojan horse malware (appearing in 1986), PC-Write Trojan, masqueraded as "version 2.72" of the shareware word processor PC-Write.
 Quicksoft did not release a version 2.72.

-PC-Write had one of the first "as you type", in "real-time mode" spell checker; earlier spell checkers only work in "batch mode".
+PC-Write had one of the first "as you type", in "real-time mode" spell checker; earlier spell checkers only worked in "batch mode".